• Trust Weighted Perfect

 8. Really Great 4.5

 Pro wrestling features elemental characters playacting juvenile fantasies.
 So it is with the characters in this movie.
 Like mischievous boys who run away to join the circus, they do what they must so they can keep on keeping on: juicing to maintain their pneumatic muscles, cutting themselves to inspire the crowd’s blood lust, and availing themselves of the groupie perks that accompany their glimmering stardom.
-For muscle-bound Peter Pans, its a hell of a ride.
+For muscle-bound Peter Pans, it’s a hell of a ride.
 The film’s greatness is that we the viewers get to ride along, witnessing the toll taken for such an existence.

 Hell, even the movie’s title is elemental: The Thinker as The Wrestler.